28-Year-Old Outfielder – Free Agent

 Trayvon Robinson Contract Information:

-Signed a minor-league contract with the Diamondbacks in April 2015.
+Signed a minor league deal with Detroit in July 2015.

 Robinson signed a minor-league contract with the Diamondbacks on Monday.